 More interesting benefits to own this meat smoker

-When it comes to capacity, the Z GRILLS ZPG-450A Meat smoker has got 450 square inches grilling area, with 15-pound hopper capacity.
+When it comes to capacity, the Z GRILLS ZPG-450A Meat smoker has got 450 square inches grilling area, with a 15-pound hopper capacity.
 The working shelf is foldable so one can open and close during and after smoking.
 Additionally, the cover and racks of the smoker are rustproof.

 Cleaning up of the Z GRILL smoker is easy.
 It has got a waste Oil collector to assist you with the safe and secure cleanup.